The Importance of R&D in Software Product Development

 - New discoveries can benefit entire societies, as countries become known as hubs for innovation and researchers gravitate to where they can utilize their expertise and investigations.

 - There are solid tax credits for companies who meet their government’s standards for what constitutes R&D. While 29% of companies in a 2017 survey of central European state that the guidelines for tax incentives are still somewhat unclear, they intend to go after them.
-In the U.S., by contrast, tax credit laws are far more codified, with a to determine if R&D initiatives qualify.
+In the U.S., by contrast, tax credit laws are far more codified, with a clear four-point test to determine if R&D initiatives qualify.

 - Just in the area of software development in the U.S., some examples of government tax credits include the following: